 Authors and Affiliates

-It is the responsibility primary owner to distribute earnings to authors and affiliates.
-As such, then it’s up to the school owner to determine their preferred payout schedule and method (e.g. PayPal, bank transfer, cash, check, etc.) for their school's authors and affiliates.
+It is the responsibility of the primary owner to distribute earnings to authors and affiliates.
+As such, it’s up to the school owner to determine their preferred payout schedule and method (e.g. PayPal, bank transfer, cash, check, etc.) for their school's authors and affiliates.

-You can track author and affiliate earnings using our transaction reports.
-To determine the amount owed to your authors and affiliates, you can export a CSV of your transaction report that provides data on all transactions processed through your custom payment gateways.
+You can track author and affiliate earnings using transaction reports.
+To determine the amount owed to your authors and affiliates, export a CSV of your transaction report processed through your custom payment gateways.
 Reference the Affiliate Email and Author Email columns to determine which affiliates and authors should receive a commission for each transaction that was processed by your custom payment gateways.

 All Custom Gateways*